k-atusa/.github/profile/README.md

 ## K-ATUSA

-This organization is a online laboratory for KATUSA (cycle 06-25) programming club.
+This organization is an online laboratory for KATUSA (cycle 06-25) programming club.

 We make safe, secure, easy, and useful softwares.